 If you like spectacular mountain views, peace and tranquillity, and getting out and about in the fresh air, snowshoeing in Chamonix could be perfect for you.
-Whether you’re a summer hill walker or a non-skier, you’ll be surprised and delighted by how easy it is to escape the crowds and enjoy a magical winter walking experience.
-All our snow shoe trips are safe, informative, friendly and fun, and require no organisation on your part.
+Whether you’re a summer hillwalker or a non-skier, you’ll be surprised and delighted by how easy it is to escape the crowds and enjoy a magical winter walking experience.
+When you book with a guide, snow shoe trips are safe, informative, friendly and fun, and require no organisation on your part.

 Panoramic Peak Challenge – The Mont Blanc massif and surrounding Alps provide some of the most stunning mountain views on Earth.
 There are many lesser summits within easy reach of Chamonix which make worthy snowshoeing objectives for any reasonably fit and determined walker.
 With leadership and a little coaching you’ll leave the crowds far behind as you gain height under your own steam and marvel at a stupendous, unspoilt viewpoint — perhaps all to yourself!
-Tell us your aspirations and general fitness level, and we’ll choose a suitably challenging and rewarding route.
+Make sure the guide knows your aspirations and general fitness level so they can choose a suitably challenging and rewarding route.

 St Bernard Monastery Trip – the St Bernard Hospice, the original home of the famous St Bernard mountain dogs, is a fascinating place to visit on a day’s snowshoeing.
 Walking in the footsteps of centuries of pilgrims and travellers, you’ll ascend a fairly gentle but sustained trail to the monastery, which sits just below the once perilous St Bernard pass, a gateway through the Alps between Switzerland and Italy.
-Enjoy a bowl of homemade soup in the monastery refectory, and perhaps a brief tour of this important historical building, before descending to the valley, and your drive back to Chamonix.
-(Please note that there is a drive of approximately 90 minutes from Chamonix at the start and end of this day’s walk).
+Enjoy a bowl of homemade soup in the monastery refectory, and perhaps a brief tour of this important historical building, before descending to the valley.
+(Please note this snowshoeing starts in Switzerland, around a 90 minutes from Chamonix).

-Torchlit Evening Dinner Walks – Book an unforgettable night time experience.
-Available on request – contact the Resort Team.
+Torchlit Evening Walks – Book an unforgettable night time experience exploring the valley by torchlight.